The Odyssey Program

 A Parent's Perspective: Click here to view the video

-A Student’s Perspective: Click here to view the video
+A Middle School Student’s Perspective: Click here to view the video

-Submit this form to receive a Statement of Understanding for the K-5th grade lottery.
+REQUIRED: Submit this form to acknowledge the Odyssey Statement of Understanding for the K-5th grade lottery.

 THE DISTRICT PART